meilisearch/documentation/advanced_guides/search_parameters.md

 `attributesToCrop=<Attribute>,<Attribute>,...`

 Attributes of which the value will be cropped depending on the `cropLength` and the matches .
+This is useful when you have specific needs for displaying results on the front-end application.

 **Cropping start at the first occurence of the search query**.
 It only keeps `(croplength - matchLength)/2 ` chars on each side of the first match.